The School Counselor and Retention, Social Promotion and Age-Appropriate Placement

 ASCA Position

-Neither retention nor social promotion has been proven to be effective in remediation of learning difficulties or in maintaining academic gains.
-In cases where students have academic difficulty, early intervention is crucial, as well as differentiating instruction to help students reach their potential.
-Additionally, improved teaching strategies, curriculum enhancements and focused, evidenced-based interventions have been demonstrated to be effective for student success and are less costly.
+Neither retention nor social promotion has been proven effective in remediation of learning difficulties or in maintaining academic gains (Goos et al., 2021; McMahon, 2018).
+In cases where students have academic difficulty, early intervention is crucial, as well as is differentiating instruction to help students reach their potential.
+Additionally, improved teaching strategies, curriculum enhancements and focused, evidenced-based interventions have been demonstrated to be effective for student success and are less costly (Peguero et al., 2021).

 The School Counselor's Role

-- Comprehensive school counseling programs in all schools to address academic and social/emotional competence and behavioral obstacles to learning
+- Comprehensive school counseling programs in all schools to address academic, career and social/emotional development (ASCA, 2023b)

-- A team approach to decision making that includes school counselors, teachers, administrators, student support workers and families to determine appropriate educational interventions
+- A team approach to decision-making that includes school counselors, teachers, administrators, student support workers and families to determine appropriate educational interventions (ASCA, 2021)

 - Literacy strategies to improve reading for all students

-- Funding for prekindergarten programs taught by credentialed teachers
+- Funding for pre-kindergarten programs taught by credentialed teachers (Bakken et al., 2017)

 - Extended school year for remediation and curriculum enhancement for struggling learners and under-challenged learners